One of my favorite holidays is right around the corner–Valentine’s Day!

 This year because we had so many temporary tattoos left over from our Relay For Life, I came up with a pretty cool way of using a tattoo in a card.
 They ended up being easy, super-cute, and totally awesome homemade Valentines.

 The Easy, Super-Cute Homemade Valentines are here to download if you’d like.
-If you have temporary tattoos to stick inside, great; if not, a sticker, a treat, or a smiley face would do the trick, too.
+If you have temporary tattoos or fun kid stickers to put inside, great; if not, a note or a smiley face would do the trick, too.

 Before we got started, I explained what we were doing: Because we have sooo many tattoos left over from our Relay for Life, we’re going to stick a tattoo in each of your buddies’ Valentines this year.
 How cool is that?
 These will be so awesome!